 We chose to do our Parmigiano Reggiano Tour with Di Lino of Antica Latteria Ducale and could not have been more happy with our choice.
 Di Lino was always quick to respond to my emails and provide us with all the information we needed to select Antica Latteria Ducale for our tour, he even helped set up our balsamic vinegar tour that they partner with.

-We instantly were delighted that we chose to find our own cheese tour when Di Lino, the owner himself, was the one to take us on our private tour.
+We were instantly delighted that we chose to create our own Modena food tour when Di Lino, the owner himself, was the one to take us on our private tour.
 We learned that Di Lino and his family have been taking care of this dairy farm for generations and he has a true passion for what he does.
 The first thing we learned and that everyone should know, Parmigiano Reggiano MUST be produced in the Emilia Romagna region.
 Otherwise, it cannot be called Parmigiano Reggiano cheese – this is the Italian law!
 Once we got the very basic knowledge down, we learned that making Parmigiano Reggiano is no small feat, it takes a lot of work and special care and knowledge.
 For example, we learned that the different kinds of hay the cows eat can effect the flavor of the cheese.
 The type of cow also has a huge effect for taste and texture, therefore Antica Latteria Ducale uses two different types of cows.
 Since this farm has been passed down in the family for generations, Di Lino told us how they have had trial and errors figuring out the right types of cows to have and what hay they need to eat.
 It is all in the details!